Māori language revival: Kōhanga reo

 is a whānau (family) development and language-revitalisation initiative grounded in Māori cultural principles and ideals.
 It facilitates the growth and development of mokopuna (grandchildren) through the transmission of Māori language, knowledge and culture.
 The kōhanga reo movement operates from the Māori philosophical world view and is principally guided by kaumātua (respected elders).

 Individual kōhanga reo are autonomously run by their respective whānau, which consists of a "collective group of teachers, parents, local elders, and members of the Māori community".
 While funded by governmental quarterly grants from the Te Kōhanga Reo National Trust, kōhanga reo often also charge additional fees to cover operational costs.
 These fees, determined by each whānau, are generally comparable to or less expensive than traditional child-care.
 Conducted entirely in Māori, a kōhanga reo is an environment where 0–6-year-olds, kaumātua and whānau spend time together talking, playing, praying and learning.
 Daily activities may take place anywhere that is safe and warm including marae (traditional community meeting places), converted homes or purpose-built centres.

 Emerging in the late 1970s at the direction of kaumātua, kōhanga reo was an immediate and urgent response to the decline of the Māori language and tikanga Māori.
 Jean Puketapu and Iritana Tawhiwhirangi were among the early leaders when the first kōhanga reo was founded in Wainuiomata in 1982.
 Three years later there were over 300 operating.
 The success of kōhanga reo is such that they have been followed by the establishment of primary schools and secondary schools (kura kaupapa Māori) where Māori is the primary language of instruction.
 The role of Māori language in education in New Zealand is enshrined in the Education Act 1989.

 The kōhanga reo concept has led to other before-school initiatives in New Zealand that instruct in Pacific languages, e.g. Fijian, Rarotongan, Samoan, and Tongan and other countries adopting a similar concept.
 A notable example being Pūnana Leo established in Hawaii to revitalise the indigenous Hawaiian language.

 Kura kaupapa Māori

 Kura kaupapa Māori are Māori-language-immersion schools.

 Politics

-Election campaigns by the Māori Party often feature increased roles for the Māori language.
+Election campaigns by Te Pāti Māori often feature increased roles for the Māori language.
 In the 2011 election, the party wanted to require that all secondary schools offer the language as an option to every student.